derRiesenOtter/bachelor/docs/thesis/introduction.typ

 current token being generated, and dot products are taken with the keys from the encoder’s output.
-After applying SoftMax, the decoder learns which encoded tokens are most important for generating the next word.Like other attention mechanisms, this can also be stacked.
+After applying SoftMax, the decoder learns which encoded tokens are most important for generating the next word.Like other attention mechanisms, this can also be stacked. @vaswani_attention_2017

 Finally, the output from the decoder is passed through a linear projection layer followed by a SoftMax function, producing a probability distribution over the entire vocabulary.
 The most likely next token is selected based on this distribution.
-Layer normalization and residual connections are applied throughout the model to ensure stable learning and better generalization — see
+Layer normalization and residual connections are applied throughout the model to ensure stable learning and better generalization, see
 @transformer for a detailed overview. @vaswani_attention_2017

 #figure(image("figures/transformer.png", width: 80%), caption: [Visual overview of the